ismaelyws/themely/README.md

 Once logged in, scroll down to the **Software section** and click **Install WordPress**.

 **Important Notice**: You will notice the directory only contains 21 themes at the moment.
-I'm currently in the process of adding themes and it will gradually grow in number.
+We're currently in the process of adding themes and it will gradually grow in number.

 ## System Requirements